HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-on-a-hpc-with-slurm.md

 ### Saving Model Outputs On Batch Inference Job Finish

 For production runs it is particularly helpful to save the calibration results after a successful run to long term storage for safe keeping.
-To accomplish this `flepimop batch-calibrate` can chain a call to `flepimop sync` after a successful run via the `--sync` option.
+To accomplish this `flepimop batch-calibrate` can chain a call to `flepimop sync` after a successful run via the `--sync-protocol` option.
 For more details on the `flepimop sync` command in general please refer to the [Synchronizing files: Syntax and Applications](../synchronization.md) guide.

 For a quick demonstration of how to use this option start with the `config_sample_2pop_inference.yml` configuration file and add the following section: